Words by Lula Criado

-Kristin and Davy McGuire construct dream worlds from paper and their creative and innovative staging of a play caught our attention.
-The couple, multidisciplinary artists with a studio in Bristol (UK), combine video installations, performance, dioramas, animation and paper craft to turn stories or books into theatre.
+Kristin and Davy McGuire construct dream worlds from paper, and their creative and innovative staging of a play caught our attention.
+The couple are multidisciplinary artists based in Bristol (UK) and work with video installations, performances, dioramas, animation and paper crafts to turn stories or books into theatre.

 Davy: The Subconscious.